yiisoft/docs/guide/en/structure/action.md

 }
 ```

 This class is usually called "controller".
-Above code is quite repetitive so you can use `WebActionsCaller`
+Above code is repetitive so you can use `WebActionsCaller`
 middleware:

 ```php